abhi9720/ContextIQ/README.md

 7.  **LLM Invocation:** Invokes the LLM to generate a response.
 8.  **Response Enhancement:** Enhances the response by adding sources and other relevant information.

+### Feedback Pipeline

+The feedback pipeline is responsible for collecting user feedback on the quality of the retrieved documents.

 ## API Reference

 ### `POST /embed`